kohei-us/mdds/doc/multi_type_vector/examples/cloning/cloning.rst

 destroyed.

 Specializing ``clone_value`` clones one element at a time, which covers the common case where each element can be duplicated on its own.
-When an element cannot be cloned in isolation, you can instead take control of the whole block as described in :ref:`mtv-example-cloning-block`.
+When the elements of a block share common state, the cloner itself can carry state across the elements, as described in :ref:`mtv-example-cloning-stateful`.